alkalaji/alkalaji.github.io/_posts/2021-03-19-starbucks-data-analysis-final.md

 __3. Testing the effect of BOGO and discount offers on transaction AMOUNTS:__

+For our final test, we define the hypotheses:
+- __H0:__ The BOGO and discout offers _DO NOT_ have an effect on the purchase transaction amount during an offer
+- __H1:__ The BOGO and discout offers _DO_ have an effect on the purchase transaction amount during an offer

 ![_config.yml]({{ site.baseurl }}/images/starbucks/amounts.png)

-Again, this clearly shows that during an offer customers spend more per transaction, and the amount difference is statistically significant
+Again, this clearly shows that during an offer customers spend more per transaction, and the amount difference is statistically significant.

+To summarise:
+- Informational offers seem to cause customers to take longer time to make a purchase after receiving an informational offer in comparison to the time they usually take between transactions
+- During an offer (BOGO, or discount) customers do purchase more frequently.
+I.e. the duration between purchase transactions is reduced
+- During an offer (BOGO, or discount) customers spend more per transaction, and the amount difference is statistically significant

 ## Q3.
 Can we predict if a customer will interact with an offer? and what are the determining factors?
 For this purpose, we created a dataset containing: